halsted/udacity/README.md

 ![image](https://user-images.githubusercontent.com/7365421/190027139-f2b29f25-1013-421a-9f44-094ff7313425.png)
 ![image](https://user-images.githubusercontent.com/7365421/190027298-cb5b8734-4834-4ed3-bb58-8311148592c4.png)

 I created the animation file and it does detect vehicles.
 An earlier animation that I did lacked bounding boxes, but for the latest model produced an animation that detected many vehicles.
 However, my animation.gif file is 186 MB and I cannot upload it to this github repo.
 When I try to upload it, I get the message that the file needs to be 25 MB or less.
+Even after compressing the file, it is too large.
 The animation.gif file is in my Udacity workspace so perhaps a Mentor can download it and view it from there.